zakisaoud77/events-management/README.md

 ##  Getting Started

-To run the application, you should first clone project in your local machine.
-You need also to install docker in your local machine to can run application and the mongodb database using docker containers.
+To run this Fastapi application, you should first clone project in your local machine.
+You should also install docker in your local machine to can execute the docker commands, in order to create Fastapi and mongodb containers, and run the application.

 ```shell script
 # Clone the repository